 We encourage you to join the collaborative, share your stories, ideas, and advice, or consider other ways to unite with our efforts to improve philanthropy through listening and learning.
 To start a conversation, please contact Melinda Tuan, Shared Insight’s managing director, at email@example.com.

-Attend the 2020 Fund for Shared Insight Gathering, May 18-20 in Baltimore.
+Due to the COVID-19 pandemic, our 2020 Shared Insight Gathering scheduled for May 18-20, in Baltimore, has been postponed.
+The new date for our Gathering in Baltimore is March 8-10, 2021.
 We expect more than 600 feedback practitioners, nonprofit leaders, and funders to attend this gathering of Fund for Shared Insight’s feedback grantees and funding partners.
 Any funder is welcome to attend.

 Tools and Resources